ajomuch92/vue-breakpoint-mixin/README.md

 | smBreakpoint | 768 |
 | sizeType | xsm, sm, m, l or xl values (depending of the window size) |

-You can change any of these values to change on created or mounted method to change the watcher.
+You can change any of these values on created or mounted method to custom the watcher.

 **Computed**
 |  Name | Description   |